The post China Won’t Cut Ties with Russia Just to Appease Europe first appeared on China Academy.

 Let me give you another example: Take high-speed rail.
 Over the past six decades, Japan has built only about 3,000 kilometers of high-speed rail.
 In contrast, China has constructed 46,000 kilometers in just over a decade, stretching from temperate to tropical regions, from plateaus and frozen soils to karst landscapes.

 It is clear that which country has more experience and technology in construction.
 China’s high-speed rail system handles over 3 billion passengers annually, which is equivalent to 20 years of operations for Japan’s Shinkansen.
 So, it’s equally clear which country has gained more experience in operation and management.
-Here’s the thing: Compared to the EU countries, Japan has the largest economy, the largest population, and the second-largest land area.
+To put things into better perspective: If Japan were a European Country, it would have the largest economy, the largest population, and the second-largest land area in Europe.

 In China, an emerging industry with around 5,000 companies competing fiercely for just one year may develop at a pace that would take an industry with only 50 companies in other countries two decades to reach.
 This is why, in the future, the only country that could challenge China is the United States.
 However, it would be the United States of the 20th century—the one that shaped the global industrial landscape—rather than the deindustrialized, protectionist, and isolationist version of the U.S. we see today.